 It is essential that at the very start of taking up an appointment an incumbent or assistant should discuss working expenses with the PCC by means of a consultation with the churchwardens.
 It is suggested that agreement should be reached at such a meeting between the churchwardens and the minister (and the incumbent too where an assistant is involved), on those expenses to be paid directly by the PCC and those to be reimbursed.
 Procedures for monthly reimbursement and the claim form to be used should also be discussed.

 Clergy should also regularly discuss with their PCCs the true costs of all expenses they incur.
 As a matter of good practice, clergy should retain all invoices and receipts relating to their expenses.
 Where this is not possible, clergy should retain a written record of the cost they have incurred and the basis on which it is calculated.

-Up-to-date rates for travelling expenses are included in the annual stipend letter sent by the diocesan secretary, which you will find in the associated documents.
+Up-to-date rates for travelling expenses are included in the annual stipend letter sent by the diocesan secretary.

 The archdeacons are available to give advice or to help with interpretation.